sujaysarraf-dev/restraunt_pos/docs/KOT_ORDERS_FIX.md

 - `order_items` - Order line items
 - `schema_migrations` - Migration tracking

-If any table is missing, run `database_schema.sql` or create a new migration.
+If any table is missing, run `database/database_schema.sql` or create a new migration.

 ## Adding New Features